In the rapidly evolving landscape of healthcare, understanding the perspectives of physicians is invaluable.

 - Owns a TMS machine, would be likely to consider purchasing a TMS machine, or refers out to a TMS service provider

-To find respondents based on this unique criteria, our market research company utilized a third-party email panel and the client’s customer email list.
+To find respondents based on these unique criteria, our market research company utilized a third-party email panel and the client’s customer email list.

 In other cases, we recommend using social media platforms such as Facebook to find qualified survey takers.
-It is all dependent on who your target audience is!
+It all depends on who your target audience is!

-Before sending the survey to fieldwork, our telehealth market research company tested the programming to assure it was working as anticipated.
+Before sending the survey to fieldwork, our telehealth market research company tested the programming to ensure it was working as anticipated.

 We also provided the client with an online testing link so that they could complete the survey from the eye of a respondent.

 Additionally, when fielding any online survey, Drive Research recommends making this process two-fold.

 First, send the physicians survey to a small sample of respondents, then review the data to verify there are no errors or glitches in the system.